 - Applications should be made through the College's Applicant Tracking System, Tribepad.
 Consideration will be given to those candidates who find this difficult, and contact details will be provided for any queries. - Candidates will be provided with the aforementioned job description, any supporting documentation, and details of the conditions of service.
-If known, an indication of the date (or week) interviews will be held will be provided. - As part of the application process (although not necessarily within the initial form) candidates will be asked to share: - Personal details including current and former names, their current address and national insurance number; - o details of their present (or last) employment and their reasons for leaving; - their full education and employment history, including reasons for any gaps in employment; and - \circ qualifications (awarding body and date of award) where relevant; - candidates for pupil-facing roles will also be asked for details of their referees during the application process. - A shortlist of candidates will be drawn up for interview based on merit and suitability for the post.
+If known, an indication of the date (or week) interviews will be held will be provided. - A shortlist of candidates will be drawn up for interview based on merit and suitability for the post.
 Wherever possible shortlisting should be carried out by more than one person.
-Permission to challenge shortlisting decision making is encouraged as part of the process. - Shortlisted applicants will be asked whether there are any reasonable adjustments needed for them to attend an interview. - Shortlisted candidates will also be asked to complete a self-declaration of their criminal record, or any information that would make them unsuitable to work with children. - Other than in exceptional circumstances, reasonable notice will be given to allow candidates sufficient time to prepare for and make the necessary arrangements to attend the interview (interviews may also be conducted online). - In addition to interviews, a range of other selection techniques such as skills testing, verbal and numerical reasoning tests and interactive activities may be used.
+Permission to challenge shortlisting decision making is encouraged as part of the process. - Shortlisted applicants will be asked whether there are any reasonable adjustments needed for them to attend an interview. - Other than in exceptional circumstances, reasonable notice will be given to allow candidates sufficient time to prepare for and make the necessary arrangements to attend the interview (interviews may also be conducted online). - In addition to interviews, a range of other selection techniques such as skills testing, verbal and numerical reasoning tests and interactive activities may be used.
 In such circumstances, reasonable notice and relevant information will be provided to allow candidates sufficient time and information to prepare.